Equity Monday: Cybersecurity startups see deluge of capital as Microsoft looks to buy RiskIQ – TechCrunch

 This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
 You can follow the show on Twitter here and myself here.

-It was a busy weekend for everyone, regardless of whether you were watching the technology, what Branson was up to, or the footie.
+It was a busy weekend for everyone, regardless of whether you were watching the technology, what Branson was up to or the footie.
 I won’t take sides on the match, but I will say that it was gripping unto the very end and a great example of sport.
 Now, the news:

 - Microsoft is said to be hunting up the purchase of RiskIQ, a cybersecurity firm.
 The deal is reported to be worth around $500 million.